The Climate and Compositional Variation of the Highly Eccentric Planet HD 80606 b -- the rise and fall of carbon monoxide and elemental sulfur: The chemical variations

 The variation of [CO]/[\ce{CH4}] ratio at 1 mbar is further illustrated in Figure \ref{fig:CO_CH4_ratio}.
 [CO]/[\ce{CH4}] starts to rise just before the eclipse and peaks about 8 hours after periastron, where [CO]/[\ce{CH4}] $\gtrsim$ 10 -- 10$^4$, depending on the atmospheric metallicity and internal temperature.
 The JWST Cycle 1 observations probing the atmosphere above $\sim$ 10 mbar, especially by NIRSpec where \ce{CH4} and CO have strong features within this wavelength range, will potentially provide the first real-time track of \ce{CH4}--CO conversion.

 We also find that the variation of \ce{H2O} inversely follows CO, as oxygen is transferred from \ce{H2O} to CO in the net reaction \ce{CH4 + H2O -> CO + 3H2}.
 In addition, photochemical products, such as HCN and \ce{C2H2}, are promoted near periastron and have significantly higher concentrations than their equilibrium abundances.
 The production of HCN follows the shared dissociation levels of \ce{CH4} and \ce{NH3} \citep{Moses11,Tsai2021} and dissipates similarly to CO after periastron. \ce{C2H2} briefly reaches a high concentration of 10$^{-4}$ across the atmosphere (0.1 -- 10$^{-5}$ bar) around periastron.
 The transient peak of \ce{C2H2} is a combination of \ce{C2H2} being photochemically produced and thermodynamically favored at temperature $\gtrsim$ 1000 K around periastron .
 Conversely, \ce{CO2} momentarily falls back to the lower abundance in chemical equilibrium by about two orders of magnitude during this period.
 The peak of \ce{CO2} in the upper atmosphere is restored just before transit, following the recovery \ce{H2O} which produces OH radical turning CO into \ce{CO2}.
+Lastly, while most substantial variation of the main carbon, oxygen, and nitrogen species occur near periastron, the overview of the variation of their abundances along the full orbit can be found in Figure \ref{fig:full-contour}.